-Marshaling Assets in DC Probate Cases
+Marshaling the Assets in Virginia Probate Cases

 Marshaling the assets is the initial stage of the probate process after qualifying to serve.
 It involves the executor or administrator working to create an inventory of all of the assets in the decedent’s name, and valuing those assets as of the date of death.
 It also sometimes involves collecting all of those accounts and/or switching the titling of the accounts to reflect that the individual has passed away, that the accounts are now in the name of the estate, and that the accounts are using the estate’s tax identification number rather than the individual’s personal social security number.

 During such a sensitive time, it is vital to contact an experienced probate lawyer in order to relieve some of these difficult responsibilities.
 A Virginia attorney can help reduce any unwanted stress or frustration associated with marshaling the assets.

 Generally, marshaling assets and all of the fiduciary obligations that are required of an executor or administrator are based on good record-keeping practices.
 For individuals serving as an executor or administrator, good record-keeping may include taking note of who they spoke to at what financial institutions, keeping a paper trail of the interactions that have occurred, and then documenting any assets that have been deposited into the estate account and/or any expenses that have been paid from the estate account noting either the source of the deposit or noting the payee for the expense and the purpose of the expense.

 For example, once an estate account is created and is funded with other assets from the estate, then the individual may note that he or she paid or was reimbursed for the funeral expenses.
 This is done by listing the name of the funeral home, the amount of the reimbursement, and the date that the reimbursement was made.